REDCap is server software. It is not something that a user installs on a personal computer.

 Lastly, REDCap has no hard requirements for server processing speed, memory, or hard drive space.
 It is very light weight in most respects and requires very little initial space (less than 10MB for both web server and database server combined).
 In general, we typically recommend that 10GB be allocated for web server space and also 10GB for MySQL initially, as that should be more than enough for about one year of heavy REDCap usage.

 About Validation Testing and Part-11 Compliance:

 21 CFR Part 11 compliance is required if you are conducting an FDA-sponsored clinical trial and using computerized systems that contain any data that are relied on by an applicant in support of a marketing application, including computerized laboratory information management systems that capture analytical results of tests conducted during a clinical trial.
 This applies to computerized systems that create source documents (electronic records), but does not apply to paper records submitted electronically (scanned, faxed copies).
 Successfully implementing Part-11 compliance for a study requires validation of the electronic system AND study specific processes (e.g. standard operating procedures, formal data management plan).

 The REDCap consortium has a standing committee that oversees review of the REDCap software platform as to its ability to be utilized in a validated environment for a study requiring 21 CFR Part 11 compliance.
 The committee performs rigorous validation tests on each LTS version.
-(LTS is a dedicated version of REDCap released at 6-month intervals that includes no new features – only bug/security updates.)
+LTS is a dedicated version of REDCap released at 6-month intervals.
+Interim updates contain only bug/security updates (no new features).
 These REDCap test scripts are all documented on our REDCap Community collaboration/messaging platform and available to all REDCap partner institutions.
 Any REDCap consortium partner may use those test scripts and other documentation provided by the committee to reduce the burden of implementing a validated system which is one component of study compliance to meet Part 11 requirements.
 To learn more about compliance, please review the section ‘Is REDCap HIPAA-compliant?’ on our FAQ page.